Skip to main content

 After deploying your contract, you can interact with it by calling the queryPendingFutures() function:

-cast call $CONTRACT_ADDRESS "queryPendingFutures(uint64)" 10
+cast call $CONTRACT_ADDRESS "queryPendingFutures(uint64)" 10 --rpc-url $RPC_URL

-Query a Future by ID
+Query a Task by ID

 function futureById(uint64 futureId) external view returns (FutureByIdResponse memory response);